knightpr/rauniyar-cookiesbar/README.md

 #jQuery Cookies bar plugin
-Pramod Rauniyar

 ##Description
-This is simple jquery plugin to show the cookies bar on the top of the page.
+This is simple jquery plugin to show the cookies bar.
+One can customize the setting options as described below:
-###Dependecy
-It depends on the JQUERY plug in, so before using this, make sure you have jquery libarary is loaded.

-###usages
-> $.cookiesBar();

 ###default settings